Migrate from SAP BO to Power BI, Automatically, Fixed price!

 Fixed price

-Ellipsys supported the ADEO/Leroy Merlin Group in the massive simplification of its SAP BO platform then in the migration of useful assets to Power BI (and Looker) by automating the process, on a fixed price basis.
-We share the main aspects with you.
+Ellipsys supported the ADEO / Leroy Merlin Group in the massive simplification of its SAP BO platform and then in the migration of its useful assets to Power BI (and Looker) by automating the process, on a fixed-price basis.
+We share the key aspects with you.

-SAP Business Objet holds more than 5% market share in the BI market with almost 30,000 customers worldwide (6Sense).
+SAP Business Objects is said to hold more than 5% market share in the BI market with almost 30,000 customers worldwide (6Sense).

 However, the platform is navigating in a certain vagueness:

-• Version 4.3 is expected to be supported until the end of 2027, with standard maintenance ending at the end of 2025.
+• Version 4.3 is expected to be supported until the end of 2027, with standard maintenance ending in the end of 2025.

 • SAP plans to release the first version of SAP Business Objects BI 2025 in the fourth quarter of 2024.
-The outlines are not very well known.
-But what is clarified is that certain components will not be included in the BI 2025 version, including Universe Design Tool (for the construction of UNVs), multi-sourced universes, etc.
+Details are still unclear.
+However, it is clear that some components will not be included in the BI 2025 release, including the Universe Design Tool (for building UNVs), multi-sourced universes, and more.

-Generally speaking, we can consider that SAP's stated desire is to see its customers move to SAP Analytics Cloud (SAC).
+Generally speaking, we can consider that SAP's stated intention is to see its customers move to SAP Analytics Cloud (SAC).

-However, this ambition does not seem to be completely shared.
+But this ambition does not seem to be fully shared.

-“Self BI” is popular with business teams, but also with IT, which, willingly or by force, lets the business down.
-And SAP BO is precisely not a “self BI” oriented solution.
-This is a very good solution, but perceived as "dated".
+Self-BI is popular with business teams, but also with IT, which, willingly or not, is giving up ground to the business.
+And SAP BO is definitely not a self-BI-oriented solution.
+It's a very good solution, but it's perceived as "outdated."

-Power BI, for its part, is doing well, taking advantage of the firepower of Microsoft, the synergies in Azure and the functional proximity with Excel.
+Power BI, for its part, is doing well, taking advantage of Microsoft's firepower, the synergies in Azure and the functional proximity with Excel.

-The number of users would be 80,000 companies worldwide, with a market share of 15% and insolent growth (6sense)
+The number of users is said to be 80,000 companies worldwide, with a market share of 15% and insolent growth (6sense).

-For our part, we perceive a fairly significant and specific movement of switching from SAP BO to Power BI.
+On our side, we are seeing a fairly noticeable and specific movement of switching from SAP BO to Power BI.

-But for those who want to get rid of SAP BO, a monumental project is looming: some companies we work with have tens of thousands of BO dashboards in production.
-If the project must be conducted “paper and pencil”, the bill can be steep.
-With a more than uncertain result.
+But for those who want to move away from SAP BO, it's a monumental undertaking looming: some companies we work with have tens of thousands of BO dashboards in production.
+If the project has to be managed "paper and pencil," the cost can be steep.
+With a more than uncertain outcome.

 With this in mind, Ellipsys has created an automated migration solution between SAP BO and Power BI which is based on its {openAudit} software .

-This functionality was implemented on behalf of the ADEO Leroy Merlin Group to reduce the SAP platform, which had more than 100,000 dashboards, to 8,000, then to migrate it to Power BI (and Looker).
+This feature was implemented on behalf of the ADEO Leroy Merlin Group to reduce the SAP platform which had more than 100,000 dashboards to 8,000, then to migrate it to Power BI (and Looker).

-Below, the 6 salient points of our methodology within the framework of this type of project.
-We drive them on a fixed price basis.
+Below are the six key points of our methodology for this type of project.
+We implement them on a fixed-price basis.

 1.